Behavior3 Editor

 Behavior3 submenu for project, tree, and script scaffolding

-- Build, debug build, checker scripts, and project batch processing
+- Project build, debug build, checker hooks, visibility hooks, and batch processing

 - Custom node definitions via